Complementarities in Sparse Two-Sided Interaction Models: Estimation and Inference in the Tukey Model

-To study the large-sample properties of the estimators introduced below, I consider an asymptotic setting in which both the number of workers $I$ and the number of firms $J$ grow large ($I \to \infty$, $J \to \infty$).
-Information accumulates by adding new nodes to the bipartite graph, rather than by repeatedly sampling matches along existing edges.
+To study the large-sample properties of the estimator introduced below, I consider an asymptotic setting in which the numbers of workers and firms both grow, with $I \to \infty$ and $J \to \infty$.
+Information accumulates through the addition of new nodes and edges to the bipartite graph, rather than through repeated observations along existing edges.